ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Gender biases impact both men and women
 - Ask the women who report to you: do you see any gender biases in our organization?
 In my management?
 In leadership?
 In women in tech...what can we do to hire more?
 - Avoid abrasive
   - Go back to page 158
   - Don’t use gendered language "abrasive", "bossy", "pushy", "shrill", "screechy"
   - Never just say "be more likable"
   - Men: don’t pull punches, women: demand criticism
   - Performance reviews
   - Don’t rely on unilateral judgment
 - Things I’ve learned/noticed that she mentioned: don’t schedule back to back, give yourself enough time to conduct them, write it down, potentially separate review from compensation, schedule regular checkins to ensure feedback is being addressed
 - Peer guidance
   - Get people to solve problems together, not just talk to you as the boss
   - "whoops the monkey" is like celebrate the wins
 - Skip level meetings
   - Goals: to help each of them become better bosses, make sure people on their team feel comfortable giving feedback directly
   - Share everything with their boss, not not who said it
   - Take notes (I do, lol) and share them (I don’t) should we share?
 - Goal to make things better, perfectos unrealistic

 ## 7: Team
-- career conversations
+- Career conversations
   - Balance growth and stability
   - Three 45 minute conversations
   - Life story, dreams, 18 month plan
   - Build trust with the people who report to you: figure out best role for each person is suited for so team can achieve best results
   - Once a year, put together a growth management plan for each member of your team
   - Can email Russ directly
   - Growth plan: 3-5 bullets per person
 - Hiring
   - Define team "fit" as well as "skills" in job description
   - Define company culture in three words
   - Should we add pre-screen questions?
   - Give people the opportunity to show the work without looking at who the person is
   - Use the same interview committee for multiple candidates
   - Casual interviews reveal more about team fit: walk person to the car, schedule over lunch, etc (may not be feasible in all situations, but an interesting idea)
   - Write down interview notes after meeting/speaking with the person
   - Debrief with team in person
   - If not sky high on person, do not hire
 - Firing
   - Don’t want too long
   - Don’t make decisions unilaterally
   - Give a damn
   - Follow up
 - Promotions
   - Be fair
   - Refer back to page 194 for the details
   - Reward rock stars, not everything is about promotions
 - Avoid micromanagement and absentee management

 ## 8: Results
 - 1:1 meetings
   - Employees set the agenda, you listen and help them clarify
   - Purpose: to understand what direction each person working for you wants to head in and what is blocking them
-- Pretty clear on a lot of the points raised as I am familiar with 1:1s
+  - NTS: Pretty clear on a lot of the points raised as I am familiar with 1:1s
-- What could I do or stop doing to make it easier to work with me?
+  - Feedback: *What could I do or stop doing to make it easier to work with me?*
-- This is your tint, but you don’t seem to come with much to talk about, can you tell me why
+  - This is your time, but you don’t seem to come with much to talk about, can you tell me why
 - Staff meetings:
   - Learn, listen, clarify
   - Learn: review key metrics
   - Listen: put updates in a shared document
   - Clarify: what are the one or two most important decisions and the single most important debate the team needs to take in this week?
 - Think time
   - Block out time to think
   - Put time in your calendar and hold it sacred
 - Big debate meetings
   - When having a debate, clarify it’s a debate meeting, not a decision meeting
   - These meetings help encourage a culture of debate
   - Walk around: get a sense of how things are going by just walking around the office
   - How and what you communicate as a boss matters, it impacts culture.
 You are under the microscope as the boss
 - Culture: you know you’ve succeeded when it’s no longer about you
   - Culture is self-replicating

 ## Getting started (227 till end has steps)
-- explain radical Candor
+- Explain radical Candor
 - Share stories with the team, personal stories explain better than theory
 - Prove you can take it before you dish it out
-- Ask people to criticize you
+- **Ask people to criticize you**
 - Have career conversations, these are once a year (as defined here)
 - Take time to assess
 - After 1:1s, career conversations, and you’re getting guidance, assess and then (only then) start to add on to it
 - Staff meetings: reviewing key metrics, share updates, identify big decisions and debates
 - Encouraging guidance between members of your team
-- Fight meeting proliferation
+- **Fight meeting proliferation**
 - Plan for the future of your team: do growth management plans
 - Walk around, do skip-level meetings

-10 hours for direct reports
-15 hours to execute independently in your area of expertise 15 hours to handle the unpredictable